Hacking

 Attacks on Instagram accounts aren’t always launched by strangers, either.

-“In those cases the motivation may be information, ‘is my girlfriend or boyfriend cheating on me?’ or revenge, ‘my girlfriend or boyfriend cheated on me so I’m going to hijack their account and embarrass them,'” he told TechNewsWorld.
+“In those cases, the motivation may be information, ‘Is my girlfriend or boyfriend cheating on me?’ or revenge, ‘my girlfriend or boyfriend cheated on me, so I’m going to hijack their account and embarrass them,'” he told TechNewsWorld.

 “Accounts can be taken over, sometimes illegally by force, to sway the message just enough to change the narrative about an upcoming election or a public protest,” he told TechNewsWorld.

-“Much of this problem stems from the implicit trust we place on posts coming from the people we follow,” said John Shier, senior security advisor at Sophos, a network security and threat management company based in the UK.
+“Much of this problem stems from the implicit trust we place on posts coming from the people we follow,” said John Shier, senior security advisor at Sophos, a network security and threat management company based in the U.K.

 “You shouldn’t trust everything you see on social media,” he told TechNewsWorld.